Windows Frequently Asked Questions

 Ansible also has minimum PowerShell version requirements - please see Setting up a Windows Host for the latest information.

 Ansible does not currently work with Windows Nano Server, since it does not have access to the full .NET Framework that is used by the majority of the modules and internal components.

 No, Ansible can only manage Windows hosts.
 Ansible cannot run on a Windows host natively, though it can run under the Windows Subsystem for Linux (WSL).

 The Windows Subsystem for Linux is not supported by Ansible and should not be used for production systems.

 To install Ansible on WSL, the following commands can be run in the bash terminal:

-sudo apt-get update sudo apt-get install python-pip git libffi-dev libssl-dev -y pip install ansible pywinrm
+sudo apt-get update sudo apt-get install python-pip git libffi-dev libssl-dev -y pip install --user ansible pywinrm

 To run Ansible from source instead of a release on the WSL, simply uninstall the pip installed version and then clone the git repo.